Bill Szymczyk, Engineer

 • “The Long Run is a chilling and altogether brilliant evocation of Hollywood’s nightly Witching Hour, that nocturnal feeding frenzy first detailed by Warren Zevon on his haunting Asylum debut (Warren Zevon, 1976) and the equally powerful Excitable Boy.” – Rolling Stone

-The last song on side two, “The Sad Cafe,” is also standout.
+The last song on side two, “The Sad Cafe,” is also a standout.
 Others, as they used to say in school, ‘need improvement.’

-The Eagles / The Long Run – The True Test for Side One
+The True Test For Side One

+Want to know if you have a good side one on your copy?
+Here’s an easy test.
+Timothy B. Schmit’s vocal on “I Can’t Tell You Why” rarely sounds right.
+Most of the time he’s muffled, pretty far back in the soundstage, and the booth he’s in has practically no ambience.
 On the good copies, he’s not exactly jumping out of the speakers, but he’s clear, focused, and his voice is breathy and full of emotional subtleties that make the song the heartbreaking powerhouse it is.

+This is why you need a Hot Stamper.
+Most copies don’t let you feel the song.
+Not like this one does.
 And the rest of the band is cookin’ here as well.
-From the big, full-bodied bass to the fat, punchy snare, the best sides are doing practically everything we want them to.
+From the big, full-bodied bass to the fat, punchy snare, this side is doing pretty much everything we want it to.

 (more…)